IDE Extensions

 # For Cursor

-For Trae and Trae CN, you can search for "Inspecto" in the plugin marketplace and install it directly.
-Alternatively, you can use the command line:
+For these IDEs, the most reliable manual path is to search for "Inspecto" in the built-in plugin marketplace and install it directly.

 # For Trae